DimiMikadze/laravel-angular-cms/readme.md

 # Laravel and AngularJS CMS

-CMS built on Laravel, AngularJS and Material Design
+CMS built on Laravel 5.1, AngularJS 1.4.7 and Material Design

 ## Features